ahmedelserafy7/Pagie/README.md

 ## Contributing

 Having trouble working with Pagie?
-Found a typo in the documentation?
+Found a typo in the implementation?
 Interested in adding a feature or [fixing a bug](https://github.com/ahmedelserafy7/Pagie/issues)?
 Then by all means [submit an issue](https://github.com/ahmedelserafy7/Pagie/issues/new) or [pull request](https://help.github.com/articles/using-pull-requests/).
 If this is your first pull request, it may be helpful to read up on the [GitHub Flow](https://guides.github.com/introduction/flow/) first.

 **Please keep this in mind when requesting features and/or submitting pull requests:**
 - Pagie is developed completely in the open, and your contributions are more than welcome.
 - Pagie has been designed as a base for you to customize and fit your page's unique needs.
-- It’s highly recommended that you spend a few minutes familiarizing yourself with its documentation and internal implementation, so that you’ll be ready to tackle any issues or edge cases that you might encounter.
+- It’s highly recommended that you spend a few minutes familiarizing yourself with its internal implementation, so that you’ll be ready to tackle any issues or edge cases that you might encounter.

 ### Pull Requests